Frequently Asked Questions

 What is DFARS, NIST 800-171 and CMMC?

-The DFARS 252.204-7012 clause says that if you handle Controlled Unclassified Information, you shall implement NIST SP 800-171 no later than Dec 31, 2017.
-Since this deadline has passed, and CMMC certifications beginning in 2021, organizations within the DoD supply chain need a risk-based approach to become compliant, and more importantly, secure.
+The DFARS 252.204-7012 clause says that if you handle Controlled Unclassified Information, you should have implemented NIST SP 800-171 no later than Dec 31, 2017.
+Since this deadline has passed and many defense organizations don’t meet this current requirement, the DoD developed CMMC.
+Organizations within the DoD supply chain need a risk-based approach to become compliant, and more importantly, secure their environments where CUI is processed, stored and transmitted.

 NIST SP 800-171 is the National Institute of Standards & Technology (NIST) special publication providing 110 recommended security controls for protecting the confidentiality of CUI (Controlled Unclassified Information – a subset of CDI).